QuasarApp/CQtDeployer/examples/TestQMLWidgets/README.md

-# this example for packing apps to snap
+# This example for packing apps to snap

-# you nead build your project with own qt version
+ You nead build your project with own qt version

 ```
     git clone https://github.com/QuasarApp/Console-QtDeployer.git